The Web address of this

 suggests toxic false-self dominance, which is the primary problem.

-2) If you feel suicidal, get professional help.
+options, and consider professional help.
 Note that many

 professional therapists, clergy, and counselors aren't trained to check for